wp-plugins/add-to-any/README.txt

 Tags: bookmarking, social, social bookmarking, bookmark, bookmarks, sharing, share, saving, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, e-mail, email, seo, button, delicious, google, digg, reddit, facebook, myspace, twitter, stumbleupon, technorati, wpmu, addtoany, add, any
 Requires at least: 2.0
 Tested up to: 2.7.1
-Stable tag: 0.9.9.2.2
+Stable tag: 0.9.9.2.3

-Helps readers share, save, bookmark, and email your posts and pages using any service, such as Facebook, Twitter, Digg, Delicious and over 100 more.
+Help readers share, save, bookmark, and email your posts and pages using any service, such as Facebook, Twitter, Digg, Delicious and over 100 more.

 == Description ==

-Helps readers **share**, **save**, **bookmark**, and **email** your posts and pages using **any service**, such as Delicious, Digg, Facebook, Twitter, and over 100 more social bookmarking and sharing sites.
+Help readers **share**, **save**, **bookmark**, and **email** your posts and pages using **any service**, such as Facebook, Twitter, Digg, Delicious, and over 100 more social bookmarking and sharing sites.
 The button comes with Add to Any's customizable **Smart Menu**, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.

 <a href="http://www.addtoany.com/" title="Sharing button widget" target="_blank">Share Button</a> (demo) | <a href="other_notes/">Changelog</a>